microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/PolicyRecordingBot/README.md

   * `Import-Module MicrosoftTeams`
   * `Connect-MicrosoftTeams`
   * `New-CsOnlineApplicationInstance -UserPrincipalName <upn@contoso.com> -DisplayName <displayName> -ApplicationId <your_botappId>`
-  * `Sync-CsOnlineApplicationInstance -ObjectId <objectId>`
+  * `Sync-CsOnlineApplicationInstance -ObjectId <objectId> -ApplicationId <your_botappId>`

 ### Create a Recording Policy
 Requires the application instance ID created above.
 Continue your powershell session and run the following commands.
   * `New-CsTeamsComplianceRecordingPolicy -Enabled $true -Description "Test policy created by <yourName>" <policyIdentity>`
   * ```Set-CsTeamsComplianceRecordingPolicy -Identity <policyIdentity> -ComplianceRecordingApplications ` @(New-CsTeamsComplianceRecordingApplication -Parent <policyIdentity> -Id <objectId>)```
-New-CsTeamsComplianceRecordingApplication will create a application with Identiy name in format of Tag:<policyIdentity>/<objectId>.
-  * `Get-CsTeamsComplianceRecordingApplication -Identity Tag:<policyIdentity>/<objectId>` to verify the TeamsComplianceRecordingApplication created.
-  * `Set-CsTeamsComplianceRecordingApplication -Identity Tag:<policyIdentity>/<objectId> -RequiredBeforeMeetingJoin $false -RequiredDuringMeeting $false -RequiredBeforeCallEstablishment $false -RequiredDuringCall $false`
+Please note the backtick character ` in the command to run, see [more](https://learn.microsoft.com/en-us/powershell/module/teams/set-csteamscompliancerecordingpolicy?view=teams-ps) about the command.

 After 30-60 seconds, the policy should show up.
 To verify your policy was created correctly:
   * `Get-CsTeamsComplianceRecordingPolicy <policyIdentity>` the result would be something as below:
 ![Teams ComplianceRecording Policy](Images/Get-CsTeamsComplianceRecordingPolicy.png)